-A collection of snippets, snaps, sketches, experiments, scratches, imaginings, doodles, chips, assignments, memories, stories, fiction mixed with nonfiction, glimpses and bits—some good, some brilliant—but all mine, and all protected by United States copyright laws.
+A collection of snippets, snaps, sketches, experiments, scratches, imaginings, doodles, chips, assignments, memories, stories, fiction mixed with nonfiction, glimpses and bits—some blah, some good, some brilliant—but all mine, and all protected by United States copyright laws.

 I was sitting five rows behind the Toast Man and had already caught one piece of toast that I placed in my cup holder, when I got spattered by another, burnt beyond repair, that burst into a million pieces somewhere over my head.